 This Skagway excursion is a very popular tour with extremely limited space.
 Due to the small, intimate group size (6 guests to 1 guide) and low availability of train seats, this tour fills up quickly.
 Your best chance of booking this tour is to do so as soon as possible.
 Expert tip: if you don’t see availability on our website, contact us as we may be able to open up more space!
 Keep in mind: all necessary bike gear is provided, but you will need your passport with you.

-Similarly to the Glacier Point Wilderness Safari, only a limited number of permits are issued daily for visits to the Mendenhall Glacier.
+Similar to the Glacier Point Wilderness Safari, only a limited number of permits are issued daily for visits to the Mendenhall Glacier.
 You can sometimes purchase tickets last-minute, but high-traffic dates fill up well before peak cruise season.
 Book early!

-There are few Alaska cruise tours more iconic than the stunning Helicopter Dogsled Glacier Excursion.
+There are few tours more iconic than the stunning Helicopter Dogsled Glacier Excursion.
 With this custom variation on the classic adventure, you’ll see an even more stunning and geologically active portion of the iceflow with a second landing!
 Your excursion begins with an exhilarating 25-minute flight out to Herbert Glacier.
-If you’ve never flown in a helicopter, the flight alone makes for an exciting outing!.
+If you’ve never flown in a helicopter, the flight alone makes for an exciting outing!
 You’ll touch down on the high edges of the gorgeous Juneau Icefield, where a crew of excited canine athletes await!

 You’ll have time to become acquainted with the extreme-endurance huskies through interacting with both mushers & dogs.
 Then, climb into your custom dogsled and strike out onto the snow for a genuine Alaskan dogsledding experience.
 With this special tour, though, that’s not the end of the fun!
 Before heading back to Juneau, you’ll enjoy a stop at the stunning lower glacier, where crevasses, moulins, and bright-blue meltwater pools dot the icy landscape.